cedowens/JXA-RemoveQuarantine/README.md

 > osascript removequarantine.js

-5. Check the quarantine attribute after step 3 and it will be removed by TextEdit
+5. Check the quarantine attribute after step 3 and it will be removed by TextEdit (ex: xattr [filename])

 6. You can then rename your file back to the original name